- Max Pollak’s All in One // Tickets

 Max is recognized for making South-American and European classical music more accessible, playing in prestigious venues and festivals in Austria, Germany, France, Canada, the US and Cuba, like Vienna’s Konzerthaus and Musikverein, Schleswig Holstein Musik Fest, Basel’s Tonhalle, Orford Chamber Music Festival, Musique de Chambre in Giverny, Havana’s Teatro Nacional and Teatro Amadeo Roldan.
 He has performed as soloist with members of the Vienna, Berlin and New York Philharmonic, London and Montreal Symphony, St. Luke’s Chamber Orchestra, Les Violons Du Roy, Orchestre Nouvelle Generation, Composer’s Concordance and more.
 For such occasions, many internationally acclaimed composers have written orchestral works expressly for Pollak with tap/body percussion parts.
 He is also a recording artist, published writer and on faculty at Sarah Lawrence College in New York.
 His first CD RUMBATAP is available on all major platforms.

-Max will be performing his solo show All In One, and teaching intensives and workshops.
+Max will be teaching two 5-Day Courses, Weekend Workshops, and performing his solo show All In One.